 The second key clause in a commercial lease agreement is the termination clause.
 Imagine an agreement, where you have no right to exit.
 It would not be a very pleasant situation, if you have no right to terminate the agreement.
 In a commercial lease agreement, landlords try to retain the exclusive right to terminate.
 Keep an eye open for such red flags.

 One of the most important clauses, especially during the Covid-19 pandemic has been the force majeure clause.
 It suspends the performance of contractual obligations, upon the occurrence of force majeure events.
 In the absence of a well-drafted force majeure clause, companies take the recourse of Section 56 of the Indian Contract Act, 1872, which talks about the frustration of contracts.
 However, it has been well-settled, that the doctrine of frustration, does not apply to contracts in the real estate domain.
 Hence, it is pertinent to have a clearly drafted force majeure clause in your commercial lease agreements.

 These are some of the many potential red flags which you should look out for while drafting/reviewing commercial lease agreements.
-If you have any queries regarding drafting of commercial lease agreements you can contact us by clicking on the WhatsApp icon given below.
+If you have any queries regarding drafting of commercial lease agreements you can contact us by clicking on the button given below.